 Josh was a hero to him.
 He looked up to him and thought of him as a brother, wanting to be like him when he grows up.
-I’ll do everything I can to give him a million choices of what he wants to do when he grows up, but it might not be enough.
+I'll do everything I can to give him a million choices of what he wants to do when he's older, but it might not be enough.

-“I do too,” I say, stroking the bracelet he gave me before we left.
-It was his birthday and he gave me something.
-“Follow the cloud,” it reads, carved on the silver chain that’s wrapped around my wrist.
-I’ll never give it away.
-It’s mine: a word I’ve rarely come across since I left New York.
+"I do, too," I say, stroking the bracelet Josh gave me before we left.
+It was his birthday, yet he gave me something.
+"Follow the cloud," it reads, carved on the silver chain that's wrapped around my wrist.
+I'll never give it away.
+It's mine; a word I've rarely come across since I left New York.

 "Do you think he'll come to find us?"
 Luke asks, yawning in between the words.

-“Time for bed,” I tell him.
+"Time for bed," I tell him.
 As much as I want to say yes, I will not give him false hope.
-I don’t want him disappointed.
+I don't want him to be disappointed.

 He sighs and cuddles up against me.
 "Can't I stay here?"

 I brush his hair back from his forehead and smile down at him.
-“Don’t you want the bed before Karen and Tom turn in for the night?”
+"Don't you want the bed before Karen turns in for the night?"

-The only bedroom in the caravan is usually occupied by Tom and Karen but, because they’re going out for dinner, it will be free until tomorrow or, should I say, this morning sometime, when they get back in.
-I take the armchair and Luke gets the sofa which I make as comfy as possible for him.
+The only bedroom in the caravan is usually occupied by Tom and Karen but, because they're going out for dinner, it will be free until tomorrow or, considering the time, this morning when they get back in.
+I usually take the armchair and Luke gets the couch, which I make as comfortable as possible for him.

 Creeks in my neck are uncomfortable, but it's worth it to see Luke smiling sleepily at me after a good night's rest.

 If Karen and the step dad go out, I usually sleep with Luke in the bed.
-I have to have breakfast ready by the time they come in but the problem is that it varies.
-Whether its 4am or 1pm when they come in, breakfast should be ready.
-Like I know what time they’ll come in at.
-I’ve never had a phone and can’t contact them in any way at all.
+I have to have breakfast ready by the time they come in, but, the problem is, the time varies.
+Whether its 4am or 1pm, breakfast should be ready for them when they come in.
+Like I know what time they'll come in at.
+I've never had a cell phone and can't contact them in any way at all.

-I usually make pancakes the night before and cook them in the morning sometime and give it to them cold.
-They don’t even eat them.
-They usually throw them at each other while accusing the other of “staring at that girls’ butt,” in the club or “flirting with that guy, when I was right beside you,”- things of that sort.
+I usually make pancakes the night before and cook them in the morning sometime, giving it to them cold.
+They don't even eat them.
+They usually throw them at each other while accusing the other of "staring at that girl's butt," in the club or "flirting with that guy when I was right beside you,"- things of that sort.

 It's 2:15am now, so I can tell I'm going to have until at least 10am before they come back from their 'dinner'.

 I hope all the ingredients are there for making pancakes.
-Unless we arrive at out ‘right place’ before they leave, we’re going to be having cereal for breakfast and that’s hard to get off walls and carpets.
+Unless we arrive at our 'right place' before they leave, we're going to be having cereal for breakfast, and that's hard to get off walls and carpets.

-The driver’s door opens and Tom steps out.
-Tom’s alright.
-He doesn’t bother us, unlike number three who always seemed to be there when I was ‘alone’ and forced Luke to fetch his beer.
-Tom has short black hair, a little longer than a buzz cut and is around 6”1 or so.
-He’s quite muscular and has a light moustache that really doesn’t suit him.
-He usually ignores us and that’s fine by me.
+The driver's door opens and Tom steps out.
+Tom's alright, from the few days I've known him.
+He doesn't bother us, unlike number three who always seemed to be there when I was alone and forced Luke to fetch his beer.
+Tom has short black hair, a little longer than a buzz cut and is around 6'1 or so.
+He's quite muscular and has a light moustache that really doesn't suit him.
+He usually ignores us and that's fine by me.